Yaroslaww88/homepage/README.md

 # Homepage
 My very own personal website.
-Basically this is just a résumé## Contributing
+Basically this is just a résumé

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.